 - final oral defense

 At the beginning of enrollment in the EECE Ph.D. program, students will typically take a series of courses to satisfy the depth, breadth, and advanced mathematics requirements.
-Each student in consultation with the Faculty Advisor creates a Study Plan which will outline the courses and research activities for meeting the milestones of the EECE Ph.D. program.
-The Study Plan is be approved by the EECE Ph.D. committee and any change to the Study Plan must be approved by the EECE Ph.D. committee.
+Each student in consultation with the Faculty Advisor creates a Plan of Study which will outline the courses and research activities for meeting the milestones of the EECE Ph.D. program.
+The Plan of Study is to be approved by the EECE Ph.D. committee and any change to the Plan of Study must be approved by the EECE Ph.D. committee.